coindashboards/Organization/qualifying-contribution-token.md

 ---------

 __Token Dynamics__

+The token creation will be split into time intervals to allow for more flexibility in governance, token-design and valuation given the status of the organization and its projects at the time.

 The coindashboards.com organization will initially create 200,000 tokens named __CDB-One__, which are spendable until Ethereum  block 8.000.000 has been reached.
 The remaining tokens are burned thereafter. __CDB-One__ is given to contributors as per the list of definitions of Qualifying Contributions and remain valid indefinitely.